Is Stand Alone Critical Illness Cover Worth It?

 Source: ABI (Association of British Insurers)

-So always be honest about any conditions you’ve had in the past, and most certainly disclose anything that’s required ongoing treatment as it can affect your claim.
+So always be honest about any conditions you’ve had in the past and most certainly disclose anything that requires ongoing treatment, as this can affect your claim.

 Related Reading: